 Just a Little Thing

-They are just getting used to them, I thought.
+They are just getting used to them.
 By morning, these ants will have gotten the idea that they need to climb into the little holes and eat the contents.
-(I am not sure why I thought ants should innately know they are supposed to eat poison.)
+I am not sure why I thought ants should innately know they are supposed to eat poison.

-In the morning, I woke up and found I was in the middle of a 1970s Faberge Shampoo commercial.
-Apparently, in the middle of the night, the ants told two friends, and they told two friends, and so on and so on.
-Not hundreds but thousands of ants coursed through my house, their target my kitchen.
+I woke to find myself in the middle of a 1970’s Faberge Shampoo commercial.
+Apparently, in the middle of the night, the ants told two friends, and they told two friends, and so on, and so on.
+Not hundreds, but thousands of ants coursed through my house, their target - my kitchen.

 What started as just a little thing grew and grew to great proportions.
 It was exponential, and thoughts of Mr. Quinn, my eleventh-grade math teacher, came to mind.
 Pardon the math lesson, but if you add 2 + 2 = 4.
 Now 4 + 4 = 8.
 Then 8 + 8 = 16, and so on, and so on.
-It only takes nineteen of this addition pattern until you reach over one million.
-One small thing can be bigger than it seems.
+It takes only nineteen of these exponential equations to reach over one million.
+One small thing can quickly compound.

-Recently entering the church, a man held open the door for me.
-After thanking him, I turned behind me to see a teenage boy coming up the stairs, so I kept open the door for him.
-Then I noticed him turn to look behind as he patiently held open the door for a slow-moving older woman.
+Entering church recently, a man held open the door for me.
+After thanking him, I turned behind me to see a teenage boy coming up the stairs, so I held open the door for him.
+Then I noticed him turn to look back, and then patiently hold open the door for a slow-moving older woman.

 Her face lit up when she saw what he was doing.
 Her smile was contagious.
 It was just a little thing…